LiquidityC/timekeeper/README.md

 ### collecttime.py
 Run this to gather all the time information stored from a given week or the current week.
-The data is copied to clipboard so that you easily can paste it into a spreadsheet.
+The data is copied to clipboard for easy pasting into a spreadsheet for example.

 ### Config
 You can only config one thing and that is the dir where the data files are stored under $HOME.